Professor, Director of Bands, Director of the Center for Music Education

 Matthew Mcinturf is Professor of Music, Director of Bands and Director of the Center for Music Education at Sam Houston State University in Huntsville, Texas.
 He previously taught at Florida International University and in the public schools of Richardson, Texas.

-Mr. McInturf is a doctoral candidate in conducting at the University of Cincinnati College-Conservatory of Music, where he studied with Eugene Corporon.
-He holds a Bachelor of Music degree in Music Theory from the University of North Texas and a Master of Music in Composition from the University of Houston.
+Dr. McInturf received the Doctor of Musical Arts degree in Conducting from the University of Cincinnati College-Conservatory of Music, where he was a student of Eugene Migliaro Corporon.
+He holds a Bachelor of Music degree in Music Theory from the University of North Texas, where he studied conducting with Anshel Brusilow and a Master of Music in Composition from the University of Houston where he studied composition with Michael Horvit and conducting with Eddie Green.

-An advocate of new music, Mr. McInturf has continued to commission new works for wind ensemble.
-In addition, he is a member of the Board of Directors of the World-Wide Concurrent Premiers and Commissioning Fund, Inc., a non-profit corporation that works internationally to form consortiums to commission significant new works from contemporary composers.
-Mr. McInturf has served on the National Commissioning Committee of the College Band Directors National Association.
+An advocate of new music, Dr. McInturf has continued to commission new works for wind ensemble.
+He is a member of the Board of Directors of the World-Wide Concurrent Premiers and Commissioning Fund, Inc., a non-profit corporation that works internationally to form consortiums to commission significant new works from contemporary composers.
+Dr. McInturf has served on the National Commissioning Committee of the College Band Directors National Association and the Commissioning Committee of the American Bandmasters Association.

-Mr. McInturf is a Past President of the Texas Bandmasters Association and serves as Region Officer in the Texas Music Educators Association.
-He is active in the College Band Directors National Association, the World Association for Symphonic Bands and Ensembles and is a member of the College Music Society.
-Mr. McInturf enjoys guest conducting and frequently serves as a clinician, consultant and adjudicator.
+Dr. McInturf is a Past President of the Texas Bandmasters Association and serves as Region Officer in the Texas Music Educators Association.
+He is the Vice President of the Southwestern Division of the College Band Directors National Association.
+He is active in the World Association for Symphonic Bands and Ensembles, the American Bandmasters Association and is a member of the College Music Society.
+Dr. McInturf enjoys guest conducting and frequently serves as a clinician and adjudicator.